dfinity/bigmap-poc/docs/bigmap.md

 The purpose of BigMap is to provide a scalable data storage layer for modern applications and to allow applications to store vast quantities of user media objects, and to serve requests to billions of users.

 In this document we describe the Rust implementation of BigMap.
-The user of BigMap is represented with a `User Agent`.
+In the rest of this document, BigMap user is abstracted with a `User Agent`.
 The User Agent must be able to communicate with BigMap using a compatible protocol, and may be either a canister, a JavaScript library running in a browser, or a library written in Rust or some other language running in some traditional application.

 ![](./images/bigmap-architecture.svg)<br>
 *BigMap architecture*